cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 Follow these steps to set up Read the Docs for your repository:

 1. Sign up at `Read the Docs`_.
 2. Import your GitHub repository, using the button *Import a Project*.
+3. Install the GitHub webhook__,
+   using the button *Add integration* on the *Integrations* tab in the *Admin* section of your project on Read the Docs.

+__ https://docs.readthedocs.io/en/stable/webhooks.html

 The configuration is included in the repository, as ``.readthedocs.yml``.

-Read the Docs integrates with your repository via a webhook__.

-__ https://docs.readthedocs.io/en/stable/webhooks.html

 Secrets